L-nsamba/nokanda-pts-car-rental-frontend/README.md

 ## Acknowledgements
-Special thanks to Mr. Bapu and the team at Hexakomb for the guidance, support and opportunity to build this project during my Yr 2 Trimester 2 Internship 2026.
+Special thanks to Mr. Bapu and the team at Hexakomb for the guidance, support and opportunity to build this project during my Year 2, Trimester 2, Internship at the African Leadership University in 2026.